floss1138/dxMagic/README.md

 AutoKAD light and ProgKAD do not have the attribute import/export tool; however, the earlier `ATTEXT` command also present in full AutoKAD is available.  `ATTEXT` can be used to produce a comma or space delimited file but for these formats it is necessary to provide a template file.
 Obviously the template would have to be updated every time a new block with different tags is created i.e. new tags or object classes require template changes.
 The BL:HANDLE will be required as a reference to import the data back into the drawing.
 The DXX option provides a  file output which is a fragment of the DWG format.
 DXX is more flexible with no need for a template but parsing of the resulting file will be required.
 There are differences in the resulting data between ProgKAD and AutoKAD but the objective is to provide transparent parsing of dxx/dxf.
 The Design Web Format is out of scope.
 DWG TrueView (a free utility) will save to different versions of DWG and will export DWF & DWFx but will not save to DXF.
 TrueView will open DXF for viewing and save to DWG.

 Auto & Prog will save DWG to DXF but it is best practice to use the `AUDIT` command to clean up the drawing prior to saving to DXF.  `PURGE` & `OVERKILL` are also useful for removing unwanted drawing components.
-AutoKAD has been known to save into DXF and then not be able to load the file it just saved, without AUDITing first.
+AutoKAD has been known to save into DXF and then not be able to load the file it just saved, without AUDITing first, Error in STYLE Tables with Invalid symbol table record names are common.
 The `ATTEXT` command (same as the earlier `DDATTEXT` command) can be used to save a selected area on a drawing in either MODEL or PAPER space.

 Auto/ProgKAD has two different view modes.
 MODEL space is where the design work is actually done and has defined units of measure to a defined resolution.
 A viewport is created into the MODEL space, usually scaled to fit a given paper size.
 Typically a drawing boarder is placed within the PAPER space so the viewport shows the desired area of the model scaled within the boarder.
 The boarder can contain blocks and will usually contain attribute data to show the document title, versions & revisions.
 The `ATTEXT` function can only select and create a dxx export from the drawing space visible at the time.
 The dxf file is for a whole drawing, so parsing this file will result in all the meta-data from both MODEL and PAPER space being extracted.

-To display the block handle value from the drawing use the command `BLOCK?` (assuming you have Express Tools available) or using Lisp `(entget (car (entsel)))`
+To display the block handle value from the drawing use the command use Lisp `(entget (car (entsel)))` and look for group 5.
+To list objects in a block definition use `BLOCK?` if Express Tools area vailable.
 To zoom to a block by handle value, `_ZOOM`, Select the Object option.
 When prompted to Select Objects, enter `(HANDENT "HandleID")`, press ENTER to Zoom to this object.
 In practice this reduces to somthing like: `Z ENTER o ENTER (HANDENT"ABCD") ENTER ENTER`.
 An object can be selected in a similar way with the `_SELECT` command.
 A hyphen before a command will avoid the dialog box.
 An asterisk before a block name will insert it exploded. `-insert:*MyBlock`
-Command strings require a different syntax, for example zoom extents together becomes `(command "zoom" "e")`
+Command strings require a different syntax, for example zoom extents together becomes `(command "zoom" "e")`, zoom to a known object with handle entity 84E9, `(COMMAND "ZOOM" "OBJECT" (HANDENT"84E9"))`, then Return.